Tracy Chou (software engineer)

 Tracy Chou (born 1987) is an American software engineer and advocate for diversity in technology related fields.
 She previously worked at Pinterest and Quora with internship experience at Google and Facebook.

 She is best known for raising the profile of the issue of the low representation of women in technology companies, and pressuring companies to reveal more statistics about the composition of their workforce.
 In 2016, she co-founded the advocacy group Project Include with seven other women from the industry.
 In 2018, she founded Block Party, a startup company aimed at helping users optimize their privacy and security settings on social media.
 In 2022, she was named one of Time's 12 Women of the Year.

 Early life and education

 Chou is a daughter of Taiwanese computer scientists based in Silicon Valley who immigrated from Taiwan.
 She attended St. Francis High School in Mountain View.

-Chou studied computer science at Stanford University with a specialization in machine learning and artificial intelligence.
+Chou studied electrical engineering (B.S.) as well as computer science (M.S.) at Stanford University with a specialization in machine learning and artificial intelligence.
 During that time, she interned at Google and Facebook, and went on to receive a master's degree in computer science.
 Describing her undergraduate experience studying computer science, Chou said she felt, "really out of place" and less confident than her male colleagues at the beginning and took time to realize that she was outperforming most of them in coursework.